RalphDesmangles/ralphdesmangles.github.io/_posts/2020-08-26-TryHackMe-Skynet-Writeup.md

 - Update CMS to latest version

 **Linux Server**
-- Don't use wildcard's Tar.
+- Don't use wildcard's with Tar.